edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/vibration-classification-with-brainchip-akida.md

 ## Feature Generation

 This process of generating features and determining the most important features of your data will further reduce the amount of signal analysis needed on the device with new and unseen data.
-An obstruction in the fan will create a much different waveform on all three accelerometer axes than a nominal sample; we can use the most important features to more quickly and accurately determine if a new incoming signal is an obstruction or a fan failure, etc.
+An obstruction in the fan will create a much different waveform on all three accelerometer axes than a nominal sample; you can use the most important features to more quickly and accurately determine if a new incoming signal is an obstruction or a fan failure, etc.

 ## Training the Classifier